 There are several problems that have been reported in the cocoa industry.

-Cacao beans (beans used to make chocolate) are primarily grown in certain areas of West Africa (such as the Ivory Coast).
+Cacao beans are primarily grown in certain areas of West Africa (such as the Ivory Coast).
 Several reports suggest that child labor and slavery are ongoing issues there.

-It’s been estimated that around 1.56 million children work, and with hazardous conditions on coco farms in Ghana and Cote D’Ivoire (3).
+It’s been estimated that around 1.56 million children work, and with hazardous conditions on cocoa farms in Ghana and Cote D’Ivoire (3).

-Not only is this work dangerous, but kids do not have the ability to play or go to school if they are working.
+Not only is this work dangerous, but these kids don’t have the ability to play or go to school if they are working.

-To learn more the issues, check out this article by Food Empowerment Project (F.E.B).
+To learn more about the issues, check out this article by Food Empowerment Project (F.E.B).

 F.E.B. also has a chocolate list that reviews a variety of brands and their sourcing practices (they don’t stop at the Fair Trade or Rain Forest Alliance labels!).
 The list includes vegan chocolates that they do or do not recommend based on the issues of child and/or slave labor.